kubeflow/manifests/README.md

 #### Authservice

-The oauth service is responsible for ensuring the requests of users are

-#### Authservice

 The Authservice is responsible for ensuring requests are authorized.
 Otherwise, redirecting them to the provider (Here Dex is used as OIDC Provider).
 It is also responsible for adding the `kubeflow-userid` to the upstream request.
 You can find the sequence diagram for an Authentication Flow [here](https://github.com/arrikto/oidc-authservice/blob/master/docs/media/oidc_authservice_sequence_diagram.svg).

 They are two available options the *OIDC AuthService* or the *OAuth2-proxy*. **You should not apply both.**